 The Next Generation at Duke

-Duke places a special emphasis on engaging physicians at the beginning of their medical careers.
-In many of its residency programs, a high value care curriculum is implemented through a series of lectures with interactive cases, delivered by inpatient and outpatient division faculty.
-Duke is using the three services selected for this grant as specific case examples and the curriculum has been the basis for two program-wide initiatives under the Choosing Wisely campaign.
+Duke placed a special emphasis on engaging physicians at the beginning of their medical careers.
+In many of its residency programs, a high-value care curriculum was implemented through a series of lectures with interactive cases, delivered by inpatient and outpatient division faculty.
+Duke used the three services selected for this grant as specific case examples and the curriculum was the basis for two program-wide initiatives under the Choosing Wisely campaign.